 How can ITU assist policy makers to bring intellectual property developed by MSMEs to market and to the telecommunication/ICT services and technology innovation ecosystem?

-How can policy makers, universities, research institutes, innovation hubs and enterprises in the telecommunication/ICT services and technology innovation sector promote, invest, support and develop entrepreneurship and enhance the supply of digital talents for enterprises?
+How can policy makers, universities, research institutes, innovation hubs, and enterprises in the telecommunication/ICT services and technology innovation sector promote, invest, support, and develop entrepreneurship and enhance the supply of digital talents for enterprises?

 How can policy makers promote competition and improve access to open markets to foster entrepreneurship?

-How can the ITU and international cooperation support enhancing telecommunication/ICT services and technology-centric innovation and entrepreneurship by providing platforms for building cooperation networks for knowledge and capability sharing, for evaluation and training, for bringing telecommunication/ICT service andigitd technology innovations into standardization, for regulatory toolkits and sandboxes?
+How can the ITU and international cooperation support enhancing telecommunication/ICT services and technology-centric innovation and entrepreneurship by providing platforms for building cooperation networks for knowledge and capability sharing, for evaluation and training, for bringing telecommunication/ICT service and digitized technology innovations into standardization, for regulatory toolkits and sandboxes?

 How can reducing regulatory barriers to market entry enable telecommunication/ICT services and technology -centric innovation?